Maggie Gee (pilot)

 Maggie Gee (August 5, 1923 – February 1, 2013) was an American aviator who served in the Women Airforce Service Pilots (WASP) in World War II.
 She was one of two Chinese-American women to serve in the organization, the other being Hazel Ying Lee.
 As a WASP pilot, she helped male pilots train for combat, as female pilots were not allowed to serve in combat at that time.
 She also ferried military aircraft.
+After serving as a WASP, she held a career as a research physicist and political activist against racial discrimination.

-Life
+Childhood

 Gee, one of six children, was born in Berkeley, California, August 5, 1923.
 She was a third-generation Chinese American; her maternal grandparents had moved to California from a village in Guangdong.
 Her grandfather was a pioneer in the abalone industry on the Monterey Peninsula.
+Gee's father was a businessman from Hong Kong, and her mother (Ah Yoke Gee) was a second-generation Chinese-American.
+Because her father had immigrated to the US, her mother lost her US citizenship due to the terms of the Cable Act of 1922.
+Her father passed due to a heart attack when Gee was six years old.